blacktop/ipsw/www/sql/SUPABASE-SECURITY.md

 2. **RLS policies are your security layer** - They control what operations are allowed
 3. **Always test your policies** - Verify that write operations fail with the anon key
 4. **Monitor usage** - Check Supabase logs for any unexpected write attempts
+5. **Do not expose writer credentials** - Keep PostgreSQL passwords, service role keys, and secret keys in GitHub Actions or backend-only secret stores

 ## Checking Current Policies